Bola-Edward/training-management-system-mvc/README.md

 - **Home Page**: Provides an overview of system functionalities with navigation to Courses, Sessions, Users, and Grades.
 - **Course Management**: Create, view, update, and delete courses with category and instructor assignment.
 - **Session Management**: Track and manage training sessions with start/end dates linked to specific courses.
-- **User Management**: Administer user accounts, including role-based access (Admin, Instructor, Trainee).
+- **User Management**: Manage user accounts (with roles such as Admin, Instructor, Trainee for demonstration purposes).
 - **Grades Management**: Record and manage trainee performance linked to sessions and courses.

 ---